chriskrycho/v5.chriskrycho.com/site/journal/relaunch.md

 ---

 Welcome to the fifth version of this website!
 Long-time readers will no doubt notice that it newly has a *title*, as well as a fresh look—albeit one closely connected in many ways to the previous design.
-Nerds who follow the link to the source of this blog post may notice  What follows are some comments on each of the above!
+Curious nerds will also notice that the tech making this thing go has changed.
+What follows are some comments on each of the above!

 1. [New Site Title](#1-new-site-title)
 2. [New Site Design](#2-new-site-design)